Ultimate Comics: X-Men: Enemies

 With respect to the threats, Spencer’s comments include "the government for one.
 It's hunting season.
 The means of hunting has become significantly more effective Sentinels known as Nimrods.
 Pretenders to Magneto's throne will be in legion.
 Also a major adversary will rise up on the other side of the globe as the series' major Big Bad".
-Reverend William Stryker and the Purifiers eventually appeared to be the main adversaries as they launched a major attack on the United States Government after learning how they created mutants.
+William Stryker and the Purifiers eventually appeared to be the main adversaries as they launched a major attack on the United States Government after learning how they created mutants.

 Collected editions

 Ultimate Comics: X-Men has been collected in the following trade paperbacks: